The majority of diseases occurring as a result of asbestos exposure affect the lungs

 As a result, misdiagnosis is bound to occur and is very frequent among the victims of asbestos exposure.

-For instance, one can have colon cancer and asbestos fibers in their lungs without having the symptoms of a pulmonary diseases, such as shortness of breath or a persisting cough or one may develop pneumonia several times a year which is overlooked when, in fact, is a sign of lung cancer.
+For instance, one can have colon cancer and asbestos fibers in their lungs without having the symptoms of pulmonary diseases, such as shortness of breath or a persisting cough or one may develop pneumonia several times a year which is overlooked when, in fact, is a sign of lung cancer.

 Furthermore, numerous asbestos exposure victims are misdiagnosed with asthma when they actually have a considerably more serious lung disease, such as pulmonary fibrosis, lung scarring, asbestosis, or even lung cancer.
 Thereby, a second and even a third opinion is necessary for people with a history of asbestos exposure, as this is the only way they can be assigned a correct and accurate diagnosis.
-By seeing multiple medical specialists who have vast experience in diagnosing diseases which stem from asbestos exposure, you are bound to receive a right diagnosis, which will not only help you get the appropriate treatment for your disease but will also influence your eligibility for financial compensation.
+By seeing multiple medical specialists who have vast experience in diagnosing diseases which stem from asbestos exposure, you are bound to receive the right diagnosis, which will not only help you get the appropriate treatment for your disease but will also influence your eligibility for financial compensation.

 Our lawyers provide quality legal assistance to people injured by asbestos exposure